MirjamC/xml-workshop/_sources/5_example_BS.md

     for author in book.find_all('author'):
         name = author.find('name').text
         surname = author.find('surname').text
+	## add linebreaks
     print(f"Identifier= {identifier }\n title= {title}\n description= {description} \n name= {name} {surname}\n")

 ```

-Well, that output looks way better, doesn't it?
+Well, that output looks way better, does it not?
+Now having this information as printout on screen is useful, but preferably we should be able to use it in further analysis.
+This means that we need to be able to store it somewhere.

 ## Store the information in a .csv or .txt file.

 Here we show you how to store the output in two different ways:
 - as one file with the information of all books in .csv format (which, for example, can be opened in Excel)
 - as one textfile per book.

 ### Store in one file
-The easiest way to store and save Python output in one file is through storing it in a dataframe from the Python package 'Pandas' and then saving this frame.
+The easiest way to store and save Python output in one file is through storing it in a Dataframe from the Python package 'Pandas' and then saving this Dataframe.
-You can add data directly from the *for loops* we created above in a pandas dataframe, but we prefer the method in which you first create a list and then transform this list in the output, as Pandas DataFrame execution can become fairly slow with large amounts of data.
+You can add data directly from the *for loops* we created above in a Pandas Dataframe, but we prefer the method in which you first create a list and then transform this list in the output, as Pandas Dataframe execution can become fairly slow with large amounts of data.

 To create a list, we first have to declare an empty list.
 This is done with the following syntax:
 ```